szheng3/SeniorProject/README.md

 # Branch: branchByAlex
-This branch utilizes the more recent releases of JDK, JBoss, and Javax than what is currently used on the master branch.
-On this branch, the more recent releases reduce the number of external libraries needed in our project down to only one, verses the more than five external dependencies of the master branch (Spring, Commons-IO, Commons-FileUtils, JUnit, JavaX).
+On this branch, I am making changes so that my installation will work with Shuai's.

 # SeniorProject
 Made by Team55 Advisor: Prof. Homayoun Yousefi'zadeh

 1.7 Java JDK *important!

+Usage:

+To import a Maven project with default settings

+1. On the main menu, choose File | Open.

+2. In the dialog box that opens, select the desired pom.xml file, and click OK.
+In this case the import is performed automatically, with the settings defined in the Maven Integration dialog.

- **Project Task:**
+ **Porject Task:**

  SetUp Maven Spring: Done--Shuai Zheng

-Obsolete -- Alex Almanza
+Delete Spring: Done-- Alex
+s

-Upload File, GetFileName(File in the Jboss Container): Done--  Shuai Zheng Rewritten -- Alex Almanza
+Upload File, GetFileName(File in the Jboss Container): Done--  Shuai Zheng

 Write Pro file using Java:Done--Shuai Zheng